Sene Ta'ala

-Laifa Sene Ta'ala (born Johnsonville, New Zealand, 20 October 1973) is a former New Zealand-born Samoan rugby union player.
+Laifa Sene Ta'ala (born Johnsonville, New Zealand, 20 October 1973) is a New Zealand-born Samoan former rugby union player.
 He played as a flanker.

 Career

 He started his international career during a match against Tonga, at Apia, on 13 June 1996.
 He was part of the 1999 Rugby World Cup roster, where he played 4 matches.
 His last international cap was during a match against Japan, at Tokyo, on Jule 4, 2001.